What is Working Capital?

 Temporary Working Capital

-Permanent and temporary working capital is nothing but the bifurcation of net operating working capital based on fluctuation.
+Permanent and temporary working capital is nothing but the bifurcation of net operating working capital based on a fluctuation.
 The primary reason to bifurcate is to achieve financing efficiencies.
-Like, permanent working capital needs can be addressed with long-term financing options and on the contrary temporary WC is addressed with short-term finances.
+Like, permanent working capital needs can be addressed with long-term financing options, and on the contrary temporary WC is addressed with short-term finances.